 This can be a high-stress job, so make sure you are prepared for that environment.

 Average yearly income: $93,863

-In this role, you may have to provide training or instruction in line with air force and department of defense protocols.
+In this position, you may also have to provide training or instruction in line with Air Force protocols.

-Still, this job generally changes every couple of years: so you must be aware of any changes within the Air Force at all times.
+This job generally changes every few years, so you must be aware of new safety procedures within the Air Force at all times.

 2. Biomedical Equipment Technician

 Working as a BMET is the second highest-paying job on this list for a reason!

 This role requires both a technical and medical background.

 Some of the responsibilities in this role include: installing and modifying biomedical support equipment, and advising staff on the tools and how to use them.